SysMo/SmoWeb/doc/public/source/server/DynamicalModel.rst

       def compute(self, t):
          self.der.hWater = (self.mDotIn + self.mDotOut) / 1000. / self.ACrossSection

-This model contains a state variable ``hWater`` with initial value of 0.5.
-A state variables (and more precisely continuous states) are variables, which describe the time evolution of the system.
+This model contains a state variable ``hWater`` with an initial value of 0.5.
+State variables (and more precisely continuous states) are variables which describe the time evolution of the system.
 They are continuous (under normal conditions) and their value at each time instant is computed by the integrator.
 The user has to compute the **derivative** of the state variables (in our case ``self.der.hWater``).
 The model has a ``compute()`` method, which will be called on each integration step.
 All the *input* variables and all the *state*